 Lightning Strike in Norway Kills More Than 300 Reindeer

-More than 300 wild reindeer were killed by lightning in Hardangervidda, Norway.
-The 323 carcasses were found on the Hardangervidda mountain plateau after a lightning storm passed through on Friday, 26 August.
+Lightning killed more than 300 wild reindeer in Hardangervidda, Norway.
+Officials found the 323 carcasses on the Hardangervidda mountain plateau after a lightning storm passed through on Friday, 26 August, 2016.

 322 reindeer were killed by lightning in Norway the day before yesterday.
 At the same spot.
 Freak accident. pic.twitter.com/BLtTa6Zwgi

 Officials found the animals, including 70 calves, within a 50 meter radius.
 The storm injured five other reindeer that officials had to put down.

 Although lightning is known to strike and kill animals, officials from the Norwegian Environment Agency have never seen this many animals killed before.
 They’re calling it a “freak accident”.
 While we don’t like to use this term when describing lightning incidents because we believe it downplays how common and serious they are, we must admit this is a very large number of victims at once.

 An employee of the agency found the carcasses while conducting a count in connecting with the culling of the herd, through a controlled hunt.

 Earth Networks Total Lightning Network™ detected 511 total lightning strikes over central Norway on the day the animals were found.
 The image below shows the strikes nearest the area where the reindeer died.

 Instead of a separate strike killing each individual reindeer, it is more likely that one cloud-to-ground strike caused the death of all of the animals.